informatics-isi-edu/echo_lab_assistant/docs/JarvisStates.md

 ## GetIntentState Class
 Gets the users intent and then redirects the request to the proper state.
+Any Experiment or Get intents go to validate and are redirected later by IntentState.

 ## ExpeirmentOpenCloseState Class
-Get here from the GetIntentState.
-Either opens or closes and experiments based on the users intent.
+Either opens or closes an experiment based on the users intent.
 If Opened, can return IntentState if successfull or ReturnState if unsuccessfull.
 If Experiment close intent then always returns ReturnState.